-- Paste the canonical URL link in the Canonical URL blank field.
+- Paste the canonical URL link in the Non-AMP URL of This Page blank field.

 - Click the Save button on the top right-hand corner of your page.

-- Return to your AMP page overview by clicking the Overview link at the top left-hand corner of the page.
+- Return to your AMP Page Overview by clicking the Overview link at the page's top left-hand corner.